Skip to Content

 If you just care about seeing a few fireworks and want a cool vantage point, you can get closer to 7 PM.
 Otherwise, try to get a pass for after Happily Ever After starts.

-Lastly, for Star Wars: Rise of the Resistance, aim for a lightning lane between 11:30 and 1:30 PM.
+Lastly, if you pick Star Wars: Rise of the Resistance, aim for a lightning lane between 11:30 and 1:30 PM.

-Then, make your first Genie+ selection for an attraction at Animal Kingdom for as close to park open time as possible.
+For Multi Pass, I almost always pick Animal Kingdom.
+So if you follow my itinerary to a T, make your first Multi Pass selection for an attraction at Animal Kingdom for as close to park open time as possible.

-I recommend Na’vi River Journey for your first Genie+ selection.
+I recommend Na’vi River Journey for your first Multi Pass selection.
 However, Kilimanjaro Safari, Expedition Everest, and Festival of the Lion King are also great options.

 Animal Kingdom